-Seamlessly integrate imagery, point cloud, or 3D building FME workflows with Cesium ion.
-Convert source data into ion assets optimized for streaming in a CesiumJS based visualization, which can be extended using the extensive CesiumJS API.
+This tutorial walks you through seamlessly integrating imagery, point cloud, or 3D building FME workflows with Cesium ion.
+We’ll look at how to convert source data into ion assets optimized for streaming in a CesiumJS based visualization, which can be extended using the extensive CesiumJS API.

 This tutorial assumes a basic understanding of FME Desktop.
 For tutorials on creating FME data pipelines and workflows for specific data types, see Additional Resources.

 We’ll process a folder of CityGML files and send the contents to Cesium ion for tiling.
 Download and unzip